Magma (band): Reformation (1996–present)

 After the dissolution of Offering, this was fully realised in 1996 after friend Bernard Ivan asked Vander if he was considering reviving Magma, as he was confident he could get Vander concert dates.
 Vander agreed, but confessed that he didn't think there would be any remaining interest in the band.
 Ivan came back to Vander to tell him he fully booked a number of gigs for Magma and Vander, surprised, quickly cobbled a lineup from Offering and friends in the music scene to create a new 14-piece Magma.

 Vander decided to revive some sections of tracks he had written back in 1972-1973 while working on Köhntarkösz on this new tour.
 Eventually, these merged into one big composition K.A (Köhntarkösz Anteria), which released in 2004 to acclaim and surprise at their comeback.
 K.A is conceptually the prequel to Köhntarkösz, which was then followed up by a sequel Ëmëhntëhtt-Ré in 2009, ending a narrative trilogy between the three albums.

-Magma announced that they would officially release their new album Kartëhl on 30 September.
+On 30 September 2022 Magma released their fifteenth album Kartëhl.
 The album is a collective work of the band members.
 The copyright proceeds of the track Dëhndë will be donated to a charity for people with autism.